 3. Cover Your Mouth When Sneezing Or Coughing

-No one likes to be coughed on… So, when you feel that tickle coming in, follow the social etiquette by sneezing or coughing into your elbow.
+No one likes to be coughed on… So, when you feel that tickle coming in, follow social etiquette by sneezing or coughing into your elbow.

 4. Do Not Use Your Phone While Eating Or Communicating With Others

-One of the modern social etiquette rules dictates us to not be looking at our phones all the time while with others.
+One of the modern social etiquette rules dictates we to not be looking at our phones all the time while with others.
 Admit it – it’s not pleasant to talk to someone who is interested in their phone more than you.